 About Onion Pakoda (Kanda Bhaji)

-Crispy Onion Pakoda (Onion Pakora, Kanda Bhaji, Indian Onion Fritters, Pyaz Pakora) is a very popular North Indian snack that is served as a tea-time snack, especially during the monsoons.
+Crispy Onion Pakoda (Onion Pakora, Kanda Bhaji, Indian Onion Fritters, Pyaz Pakora) is a very popular North Indian snack served as a tea-time snack, especially during the monsoons.

 Crispy from the outside and soft from the inside, these onion pakora are an all-time favorite in Indian homes.

-You will also find many street carts and roadside tea stalls selling piping hot onion bhaji along with kadak masala chai and green chutney.
+You will also find many street carts and roadside tea stalls selling piping hot onion bhaji, kadak masala chai, and green chutney.

-Kanda Bhaji is also perfect to serve for tea parties, get-together snacks, monsoon snacks, or even for a game or movie night.
+Kanda Bhaji is also perfect for serving at tea parties, get-together snacks, monsoon snacks, or even for a game or movie night.

-My onion pakoda recipe is vegan and can be easily doubled or tripled.
+My onion pakoda recipe makes the crispiest pakoras.
+It is vegan and can be easily doubled or tripled.

 Ingredients

-You will also need salt, Kashmiri red chilli powder, fresh ginger, cilantro (fresh coriander leaves), green chillies, asafetida (hing), vegetable oil, turmeric powder, baking soda, and chaat masala to make the batter.
+You will also need salt, Kashmiri red chilli powder, fresh ginger, cilantro (fresh coriander leaves), green chillies, asafetida (hing), vegetable oil, turmeric powder, and chaat masala to make the batter.

-Oil – Fry the pakoras in vegetable oil, rice bran oil, or mustard oil.
+Oil – Fry the pakoras in vegetable, rice bran, or mustard oil.
 The ones fried in mustard oil will have a unique taste to them.

 Skip adding asafetida to make the pakora gluten-free.